tusktenon/hyperskill-java-projects/README.md

 When I started this course, I already had a fair amount of experience with Java, but none with Java build tools.
 To get as much practice as possible, I decided to use Gradle for even the simplest of projects.

-All of the of projects are CLI applications, and most can be started by executing `gradle run` from the project's root directory (I've added the `console=plain` option to each project's `gradle.properties` file, so the command-line output should be clear of any Gradle-related interference).
-The two exceptions are the File Server and Simple Banking System projects, both of which have their own READMEs explaining how to launch the programs.
+Most of the projects are CLI applications that can be started by executing `gradle run` from the project's root directory (I've added the `console=plain` option to each project's `gradle.properties` file, so the command-line output should be clear of any Gradle-related interference).
+There are a few special cases:

+- The later stages of the File Server project have separate client and server programs; see the project's [README](FileServer/README.md) for details.
+- The later stages of the Simple Banking System project have (mandatory) command-line arguments;  see the project's [README](SimpleBankingSystem/README.md) for details.
+- Cinema Room REST Service is a Spring Boot application that can be started with `gradle bootRun`.

 *A note on code style.* I have a slight preference for Google Java Style over Oracle Java Conventions, and used the former for my first four projects (Cinema Room Manager, Coffee Machine Simulator, Simple Tic-Tac-Toe, and Tic-Tac-Toe with AI).
 I switched to Oracle style for the remaining projects, to be consistent with Hyperskill.